 Refill your water tank and food supplies before you “need” to.
 Always keep ready-to-eat, shelf-stable, nonperishable beverages and snacks in the cab with you for quick, accessible and healthy eats: water, granola bars, nuts, dried fruits, whatever you like.
 BYO TP too!
 Especially now, don’t assume information on websites is current or that restaurants or stores are open; it’s not business as usual.
 Make sure the TP you purchase is septic tank-safe.

 When you park, even in a large lot, give yourself a wide berth, and park as far from the entrance as possible.
 Deborah recommends using large parking lots, like Costco, Dick’s or strip malls.

 “Many non-RV drivers have no clue as to the room you need to maneuver,” she says.
 “By parking a distance from the entrance, you will have a better chance of retaining your maneuverability and walking off some of those seated miles, an added benefit!”

 When I last heard from Maurrie, she had just returned from her first RV trip to New Mexico.
 Thirty women brought their own masks and practiced safe social distancing.

 Curious about joining SOTF?
 Let us know!

 A special thanks to JourneyWoman Sharon R, who suggested we focus on this topic and introduced me to Sisters on the Fly.
 Sharon purchased her first RV at age 69.
-We’ve put some of her tips in the sidebar of this article.
+We’ve put some of her tips below.